nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## Flash an Operating System

 Like its older sibling C.H.I.P., C.H.I.P.
 Pro's GR8 SiP runs mainline Linux by default.
-This provides security, flexibility, robust tools, and open-source options for getting your product working.
+This provides security, flexibility, robust tools, and open-source options.
 In the interest of power consumption and storage space, we have two OS options to best fit your needs:

 **Debian** is a classic amongst embedded Linux board users for rapid prototyping.
 It offers a full package manager and loads of precompiled software and familiar command-line tools.

 **Buildroot** is simple and stripped down making it efficient and ideal for permanent deployment and high-reliability embedded systems.

 C.H.I.P.
-Pro's SLC NAND storage is optimized for commercial applications.
-CHIP Pro has 512MB of high-reliability SLC NAND storage onboard, meant for holding the core operating system, and a limited amount of user and program data.
+Pro has 512MB of high-reliability SLC NAND storage onboard for holding the core operating system and a limited amount of user and program data.
 While the storage is faster and more reliable it has less capacity.
 Because of this, it's a good idea to know how much storage software will take before flashing and installing.
-Where needed, additional high-speed storage can be added through Pro’s SDIO bus.
+Where needed, additional high-speed storage can be added through C.H.I.P.
+Pro’s SDIO bus.

-Grab these items to flash an example:
+Grab these items to flash C.H.I.P.
+Pro:

  * C.H.I.P.
 Pro
  * USB A to Micro-USB B cable
  * Separate computer with [Chrome](https://www.google.com/chrome/browser/desktop/index.html) or [Chromium](https://www.chromium.org/getting-involved/download-chromium) browser and an internet connection.

 ### Flashing Process
-If it's your first time flashing, when you arrive at [flash.getchip.com/pro](http://flash.getchip.com/pro) you will be asked to install the NTC Flasher Chrome Extension.
+Head over to the web flasher at [flash.getchip.com/pro](http://flash.getchip.com/pro).
+If it's your first time flashing, when you arrive you will be asked to install the NTC Flasher Chrome Extension.

-After installing the extension the main page will give you the option to either download an image or follow the wizard to flash C.H.I.P.
+After installing the extension, the main page will give you the option to either download an image or follow the wizard to flash C.H.I.P.
 Pro.
 For a smooth automated process, click **FLASH** to flash C.H.I.P.
 Pro.

 ![flasher home page](images/main.png)

-You will be sent to the "Flasher First Time Setup" page which will have instructions dependent on the operating system of your computer.
-When done with setup, press **START!**.
+You will then arrive at the "Flasher First Time Setup" page which will have setup instructions dependent on the operating system of your computer.
+After you have setup your computer, press **START!**.

 ![first time setup](images/firstsetup.png)